thevoidop/eternalBot/README.md

 ## Commands

-- roastme: Roasts the hell out of you with some nsfw comments
+- **roastme:** Roasts the hell out of you with some nsfw comments
-- getweather - Gets the weather details of the entered city/place
+- **getweather:** Gets the weather details of the entered city/place
-- rolldice - Simulates rolling of a dice for you
+- **rolldice:** Simulates rolling of a dice for you
-- tictactoe - Allows you to play a game of TicTacToe.
+- **tictactoe:** Allows you to play a game of TicTacToe.
 You can challenge others or play against AI.

 ## Installation